labuhardilladelloco/Makerfabs-E32S3RGB40-LVGL9-Arduino/README.md

 Copyright © 2026 LaBuhardillaDelLoco.

-If you use or redistribute this project, please retain the original copyright and license notice.
+You are free to use, modify, and redistribute this software under the terms of the MIT License.
+The original copyright and license notice must be preserved in copies or substantial portions of the software.

+See the [LICENSE](LICENSE) file for the full license text.